fish-shell/fish-shell/doc_src/index.rst

     begin
         # This is a nice local scope where all variables will die
-        set -l pirate 'There be treasure in them thar hills' end
+        set -l pirate 'There be treasure in them thar hills' set captain Space, the final frontier
+    end

     echo $pirate
     # This will not output anything, since the pirate was local
+    echo $captain
+    # This will output the good Captain's speech since $captain had function-scope.

 .. _variables-override: